chulminy/AE_ENVE_GEOE_121/README.md

 Note the full schedule can be found from [**here**](#calendar)

-## Online Schedule for the first four weeks (prior to Feb 07)
+## Online Schedule for the first five weeks (prior to Feb 07)
 Please see a recent announcement regarding the winter term: https://uwaterloo.ca/coronavirus/

-* AAll in-person classes on Jan 5, 10, 12, 17, 19, 24, 26, 31, and Feb 2 will be canceled.
+* All in-person classes on Jan 5, 10, 12, 17, 19, 24, 26, 31, and Feb 2 will be canceled.
 * All in-person labs on Jan 6, 13, 20, and Feb 3 will be canceled.
 * The make-up class on Jan 12 and Feb 2 will be canceled.
 * Students need to watch per-recorded video lectures for Module 00, 01, 02, 03, and 04.
-* There will be four live lectures at the class time on every Wednesday **(no class on Jan 26)**.
-We are going to have a MS team meeting in our class MS team channel.
+* We are going to have a MS team meeting in our class MS team channel.
 Here are the detailed schedules:

 |Time|Topic|Preparation|
 |:----|:-----|:----|